 Herbs and spices are an important part of the human diet.
 Not only do they enhance the taste and flavor of foods, they also increase their shelf life by being both antimicrobial and anti-oxidant.
-Herbs and spices also exhibit a wide range of physiological and pharmacological properties.
+The health benefits of herbs and spices also include a wide range of physiological and pharmacological properties.

 Dietary factors play an important role in human health and in the development of certain diseases, especially cancer.
 In particular, many Phenolic compounds are attracting the attention of food and medicinal scientists because of their anti-oxidative, anti-inflammatory, anti-mutagenic and anti-carcinogenic properties and their capacity to modulate some key cellular enzyme functions.